Skip to content

 Retirement assets are typically the largest item at the table in a gray divorce.
 Pension plans, 401(k) accounts, IRAs, and other retirement savings accumulated over decades must be divided equitably — and the rules governing that division are complex.
 A qualified domestic relations order (QDRO) is required to divide most employer-sponsored retirement plans without triggering immediate tax consequences.
 The failure to properly execute a QDRO, or to ensure one is in place at all, is among the most common and most costly errors in divorce settlements.

 Social Security benefits deserve particular attention.
 A spouse who was married for at least ten years is entitled to collect Social Security benefits based on their ex-spouse's work record — up to 50% of that record — provided they are not currently married and have not claimed benefits that exceed that amount.
 This benefit does not reduce the ex-spouse's own benefits.
-Understanding this option is important for someone who has been out of the workforce or who earned significantly less than their spouse.
+Understanding this option matters for someone who has been out of the workforce or who earned significantly less than their spouse.

 According to the National Center for Family and Marriage Research, the poverty rate for divorced women over 63 is nearly triple that of married women in the same age group.
 This sobering statistic reflects the financial vulnerability that can result from gray divorce when it's not carefully navigated — and underscores the importance of rigorous financial planning.